Hyndford Street: Area and events

+George Cassidy was born in 1936 and grew up on Hyndford Street.
+He lived with his brother, Billy Cassidy, his mother, Sarah Cassidy and his father, William John Cassidy.
+William was a trimmer on the RMS Titanic, before disembarking in Southampton.

 In 1957, Van Morrison joined a skiffle group known as "The Sputniks".
 They would practice in an alley behind Van's home.

+In August 2015, marking Van Morrison's 70th birthday.
+Van performed two concerts at near-by Cyprus Avenue.
+Belfast City Council agreed to donate the original Hyndford Street sign.
+The idea came following a request from local east Belfast MLA Sammy Douglas.

 In August 2023, a pipe bomb exploded next to a household bin on the street.
 Hyndford Street residents were evacuated from their homes following a discovery from police officers described as a "crude pipe bomb-type device".
 No major damage or injuries were reported.

 In May 2024, an event known as the " Hyndford Street - aWhisper Project" took place, in a Hyndford Street alley.
 Musicians played together to mark the beginning of Bealtaine, and a tribute to Van Morrison in the same setting as when he met The Sputniks.

 In August 2024, a Wild Service Exhibition took place at Hyndford Street Alley, by artist Emily Mcilwaine.

 In 2025, a foundation ran by Van Morrison's daughter, Shana Morrison, submitted a bid for 125 Hyndford Street to Belfast City Council to turn his home into a Van Morrison museum.

 Media

 Van Morrison released a song named after his childhood street, with his 1991 studio album release "Hymns to the Silence" included the song "On Hyndford Street".
 Van portrays his life on Hyndford Street as an idyllic period free from real life matters, confusion and sorrow.

 Van describes the pylons, meaning the area of Hyndford Street in which he used as a reference point to meet his friends.
 This is featured in "You Know What They're Writing About" (on studio album Into the Music).

 Other songs featuring Hyndford Street include "See Me Through Part II (Just A Closer Walk With Thee)" (on Hymns To the Silence).

-Hyndford Street is a part of the "Van Morrison trial" which is a route that tourists and fans take to visit locations that Van Morrison experienced during his early life.
+Hyndford Street is a part of the "Van Morrison trail" which is a route that tourists and fans take to visit locations that Van Morrison experienced during his early life.
 Celebrities have also visited Hyndford Street, including former Dr Who actor Christopher Eccleston visited Morrison's home.

+Etymology

+The street takes its name from the Earl of Hyndford, a title in the Peerage of Scotland, established in 1701 for the John Carmichael and his family.
+The family was prominent in Scottish politics and diplomacy during the 18th century.